xuancong84/batocera-launcher/README.md

 The Batocera OS is highly optimized for games, as a result, it has left out all other capabilities a normal operating system has.
 This makes life a bit difficult for users who wants both playing games and doing computing stuffs, because you need to install a separate operating system, need to buy and flash a separate microSD/SSD/USD-HDD, and reboot in order to switch between operating systems.

 In this tutorial, we describe how to directly run Batocera’s EmulationStation from inside Raspbian OS on Raspberry Pi 5 without rebooting or flashing MicroSD card.
 The same principle can be applied to PC or other systems (such as Ubuntu) as well.
-My previous solution no longer works on new versions of Batocera and Raspbian OS, thanks to OpenAI ChatGPT which helped me figured out this new elegant solution which does not require modifying Batocera root filesystem contents and can handle Batocera future updates for at least several generations.
+The trick is that if anything is not working in Batocera (e.g., sound, bluetooth, etc.), try to completely stop that service in the host system before launching Batocera.
+My previous solution no longer works on new versions of Batocera and Raspbian OS, thanks to OpenAI ChatGPT which helped me figured out this new elegant solution which does not require modifying Batocera root filesystem contents and might be able handle Batocera future updates for at least several generations.

 # Preparation (need to do once)
 In order to run Batocera emulationstation inside Raspbian OS 64-bit (on RPi5), you need to make some adjustments to the default OS.